ordina-jworks/ordina-jworks.github.io/_posts/2018-09-23-Inter-service-communication.md

 ### Interceptor
 If you need some basic authorization, custom headers or some extra information in every request of the client, we can use interceptors.
-This becomes very useful in situations where every requests needs this extra information.
+This becomes very useful in situations where every request needs this extra information.
 To add an interceptor, we just add an extra method that returns the Feign interceptor.

 {% highlight java %}